schinta99/schinta_Portfolio/final-project-part-two.md

 Focus on the stigma and its consequences: social isolation, discrimination, and barriers to healthcare.
 Analysis of the stigma’s effect on prevention efforts, treatment adherence, and mental health among those affected by HIV/AIDS.
-Visualization: A heatmap or bar chart showing regions/countries with high HIV stigma levels and corresponding healthcare access rates.
+Visualization: A heatmap or bar chart showing regions/countries with education about HIV/AIDS and preventative care.
+A bar chart on healthcare access and policy across various regions.

 Resolution:

 Highlighting solutions: education, campaigns to raise awareness, anti-discrimination policies.
 Global and regional efforts to reduce stigma and improve healthcare access.
-Visualization: Case studies of successful stigma-reduction initiatives and their impact on HIV/AIDS outcomes.
+Visualization: A heat map on funding for HIV for improved access and education, and heatmap on treatment over the years.